voloko/uki/docs/core/function.markdown

         }
     };

-Instead of the constructor function a description may be provided.
-In this case `init` property will be used as a constructor function:
+Instead of an object as description you may pass a function.
+It will be executed in context of an empty object.
+This object will be used as description.
+Function will receive newClass arguments as it's own arguments.
+It's useful as a shortcut for namespaced base classes/mixins.

-    var Cat = fun.newClass(Animal, Speakable, {
+    var Cat = fun.newClass(Animal, Speakable, function() {
-        init: function() {
+        this.init = function() {
             Animal.apply(this, arguments);
             this.sound = 'meow';
-        },
+        }

-        makeAngry: function() {
+        this.makeAngry = function() {
             this.sound = 'rrrrr';
         }
     });